Machine learning framework for Python.

 To check the exact packages and versions included in the loaded module you can run:

 Note that login nodes are not intended for heavy computing, please use slurm batch jobs instead.
 See our instructions on how to use the batch job system.

 Example batch script

-Example batch script for reserving one GPU and 1/4 of the available CPU cores in a single node:
+Example batch script for reserving one GPU and a corresponding proportion of the available CPU cores in a single node:

 Please read the section on Efficient GPU utilization in our Machine learning guide to learn how to use the GPU efficiently.

 Big datasets, multi-GPU and multi-node jobs

 If you are working with big datasets, or datasets that contain a lot of files, please read the data section of our Machine learning guide.
 In particular, please do not read a huge number of files from the shared file system, use fast local disk or package your data into larger files instead!